Susan Marr Spalding: Style and themes

 According to Current Literature Publishing Company (1895):—"Her sonnets have been characterized by a critic as among the finest in the English language.
 A singular charm pervades all her verse.
 Its art was always sure, her methods of composition being invariably conscientious and painstaking, while its spirit –whether dealing with pathos or passion– is of rare grace and beauty.
 One sonnet in particular, "The Singers", fairly takes one's breath away with its pity and power."

+Charles Wells Moulton positively reviewed her work, writing in 1890 that:

-According to Charles Wells Moulton (1890):—"There is in her poems an admirable grace and freedom, and an attractive reverence, delicacy of perception and beauty of expression.
+There is in her poems an admirable grace and freedom, and an attractive reverence, delicacy of perception and beauty of expression.
 She is tender, passionate, refined and intense—a truly artistic temperament.
 A singular charm pervades her verses, with their exquisite art and deep, poetic pathos.
 It is, perhaps, as a sonnet writer that Spalding will find the highest recognition and her most enduring fame.
 Artistically considered, they are very nearly beyond criticism, perfect in execution, and of exquisite finish.
 This peculiar and difficult form of poetical composition has always possessed for her a fascinating charm.
 A careful study of its artistic requirements and a conscientious and painstaking habit of composition have resulted so successfully that she is considered by many competent critics as one of the best sonnet writers of the day, triumphantly refuting the oft-repeated assertion that the feminine mind cannot achieve a perfect sonnet.
 Aside from the value of the artistic expression, workmanship and thought, a subtle poetic essence pervades them all; they are poems in every essential quality and of the highest sense.
-Their peculiar charm will especially endear them to every lover of the sonnet."
+Their peculiar charm will especially endear them to every lover of the sonnet.